kryptokrona/kryptokrona-utils/CONTRIBUTING.md

-Please run `standard --fix` against your code before submitting a pull request.
+Please run `npm run fix-style` against your code and resolve all errors before submitting a pull request.

-If you don't have **standard** installed.
-Install it using `npm install -g standard` or drop your code in https://standardjs.com/demo.html to format it properly.